dominik3141/notJustHtml-searchEngine/README.md

 # notJustHtml-searchEngine

-A prototype of a domain specific search engine.
-I build it with the intention of crawling the web for malware, but it can do all sorts of interesting things, like looking for images that have geotags on them or images that are similar to images in a certain search set.
+A sophisticated domain-specific search engine prototype designed for versatile web crawling applications.
+While initially conceived for malware detection, this engine demonstrates remarkable flexibility, capable of tasks such as identifying geotagged images or finding visually similar images based on a given search set.

+## Key Features

+- Adaptive crawling mechanism for efficient web traversal
+- Face recognition capabilities for image analysis
+- Perceptual image hashing for similarity detection
+- EXIF data extraction from images
+- Bloom filter for efficient URL management
+- Redis-based queue system for prioritized crawling
+- PostgreSQL database for robust data storage
+- Parallel crawling with configurable number of workers
+- Debug mode for detailed logging and analysis
+- Optional Chrome integration for JavaScript-heavy websites

-## To do
+## To-Do List

-* Change the crawling mechanism, stuff turns into chaos to quickly
+1. Enhance crawling mechanism for better stability and efficiency
-* Add a web interface to control and monitor the crawling
+2. Develop a web interface for crawling control and monitoring
-* The rating of a link should also depend on the previous link
+3. Implement link rating based on the previous link
-* Write a better shutdown mechanism, so that all pending operations can still be finished
-* Switch to another face recognition backend, the one we are using right now seems to leak memory

-## Low priority
-* Store files compressed
-* Use a ML library that can also detect objects and emotions

-## Long term
+4. Improve shutdown mechanism to complete pending operations
+5. Replace current face recognition backend to address memory leaks

+### Low Priority Tasks

+- Implement file compression for storage optimization
+- Integrate an ML library for object and emotion detection

+### Long-term Goals

-* Reorganize code into modules (so that the graph program can use the same type definitions)
+- Reorganize code into modules for improved maintainability
-* Implement something like pageRank
-* Integrate Virustotal
+- Implement a PageRank-like algorithm
+- Integrate VirusTotal API for enhanced malware detection